 Set a tick at “persistent map state”, to make certain map parameters and configurations persistent.
 Further information can be found on the following site: share.

 Click “save” to save and create your application.
 It is now possible to add elements (e.g. map, navigation bar, legend) and services to your applicaiton.

 It is possible to edit applications: In order to do so, navigate to the application overview.
 Here, you can click on a

 Button for every application with corresponding editing rights.
 Furthermore, applications can be viewed in the Frontend via a Button.
 They can also be exported (), deleted () or give public access ().

 3. Add elements to your application¶

-Mapbender consists of a toolbar, sidepane, content and footer.
+Mapbender applications consist of a Top toolbar, Sidepane, Map area and Footer.
 A variety of different elements can be added into these areas.

 Click on the

 Buttonto get an overview over the elements Mapbender provides in the corresponding area.

 Choose an element from the list.
 Notice that you have different areas in your application.
 Make sure to add the element to a region that makes sense.
-Elements can not be added to all regions.
-For instance, the overview map is not integrable into the content.
+Not all elements can be added to all regions.

 Configure the element.
 Notice: When you select an element, for example map, you see that the element has a set of attributes.
 Each element offers individual attributes for configuration.